ValeryRaikov/React-SoftUni-Final-Project/README.md

 #### Description

 The client-side is the primary interface for customers, designed to facilitate an engaging shopping experience.
-Both logged-in and guest users can browse products, but only authenticated users can access detailed product information and manage their shopping cart.
+Both logged-in and guest users can browse products as well as sorting them, but only authenticated users can access detailed product information and manage their shopping cart.

 #### Setup